 Jacob had grown up in Newtown/Stephensburg.
 His father Daniel Mytinger (1760-1836) was a saddler in town who owned a home one block north of the Stone House on the opposite side of the street on lot 28.
 Jacob was the ninth of thirteen children born to Daniel and his wife Catherine Campfield (1768-1843), and the grandson of George Ludwig Meittinger (b1719 in Germany) and Margaretha Engelhardt (b1723) who had immigrated to America in September of 1754 and settled in Lancaster, Pennsylvania.
 Daniel Mytinger’s older brother, John Jacob Mytinger (1750-1793) served as an officer during the Revolution and as an aide to Washington escorting the retiring General on his return home to Mount Vernon after the war.
 Jacob’s parents Daniel and Catherine had married on 25 November 1782 and purchased Lot 28 from Lewis Stephens in 1786.
 As a saddle and harness maker Daniel Mytinger cashed in on the booming Newtown wagon trade in that era as did some of his offspring and their spouses.
 It is therefore worth noting that Jacob was the only one in his family to venture into the silver-smithing business.
 Jacob must have apprenticed elsewhere (most likely Winchester) to learn his trade as we know of no other Silversmiths working in Stephensburg during his formative years.
 He would have completed his apprenticeship at age twenty-one in 1818.
 It is worth noting that when Jacob’s older brother Isaac died in 1811, one of the witnesses of Isaac’s will was Richard Wells who was soon to purchase the Steele House/Store on lot 26 in 1814.
 Richard Wells was related to the Winchester clockmaker and silversmith Robert Wells who had moved west to Wood County (now West Virginia) in as early as 1804.
 As Robert Wells had moved west long before Mytinger was old enough to begin his apprenticeship it is a tenuous connection at best.
 Nevertheless, it may be a connection worthy of more research to determine if the son Richard Wells had any ties to other Winchester Silversmiths of that era who might have taken on the young Jacob Mytinger as an apprentice.

 Among the earliest surviving examples of Jacob’s work are a set of six silver spoons (engraved with the initial “SAM” and passed down in the family) that were given as a wedding gift in 1819 to his sister Sarah Mytinger who was marrying Alexander Marks.
 We do not know where Jacob was working at that time in his career but it is likely that it was at a rented shop somewhere in Stephensburg.
 Apparently he left Stephensburg for a while in the 1820s but he did come back.
 In July of 1829 Jacob advertised that he had “again” resumed his business in Stephensburg, where he would “thankfully receive the patronage of the generous public.”
 In the same advertisement he offered for sale an assortment of jewelry, rings, watches, pins, etc. In 1906, Inez Virginia Steele in her book Early Days and Methodism in Stephens City, Virginia recalled that Mytinger “turned the silver coins into spoons and kept the timepieces in order.”
 Jacob had other financial interests connected to the town.
-During the year of 1823 Jacob had purchased a five-acre out lot (number 84) on Squirrel Lane to the west of town for $180.
-He would later sell it in 1848 for $450.
+During the years of 1823 and 1827 Jacob purchased a total of three five-acre out lots west of town.
+He would later sell them in 1848 for $450.
 In 1833 he was also listed among the subscribers from Stephensburg to Samuel Kercheval’s first edition of History of the Valley of Virginia.

 After purchasing the Stone House property Jacob, Evaline, the boys Joseph and James, and their slaves lived and worked there for approximately the next six years.
 By 1839 a daughter named Sarah E. Mytinger was born to Jacob and Evaline.
 We speculate that the Mytinger-Watson family lived in the log side, and on the second floor of the stone side.
 This would have left the first floor of the stone side for Jacob to use as his shop while the slaves lived in the detached kitchen in the rear of the house.
 (That detached kitchen is mentioned in a later deed from 1843, and will be discussed more hereafter.)
-In 1836 Jacob’s father Daniel passed away and his household furnishings were finally sold off on 3 February 1840.
-The public records of this estate sale show that Jacob and his sister Catherine were present at that sale and that they purchased items that had belonged to their late father.
+In 1836 Jacob’s father Daniel passed away without a will and his household furnishings were finally sold off and recorded in court records on 3 February 1840.
+The public records of this estate sale show that Jacob and his mother Catherine Mytinger were present at that sale and that they purchased items that had belonged to Jacob’s father.
 Among these items, Jacob purchased one large cupboard, two candlesticks, a large Bible, a pair of salt cellars, four books, and a few other small items.
-At about that time the public records (including the 1840 census) indicate that Jacob, his wife and their children had already moved to Romney, in Hampshire County, now West Virginia.
+A few months after the time Daniel Mytinger’s estate sale was being recorded, others records (including the 1840 census) indicate that Jacob, his wife and their children had already moved to Romney, in Hampshire County, now West Virginia.
 Jacob’s brother Daniel Mytinger Jr. had moved there earlier and it is likely that Jacob was trying to take economic advantage of the newly completed “Northwestern Turnpike” that ran through Romney between Winchester and Parkersburg (now West Virginia), on the Ohio River.
 (Currently this is the stretch of U.S. Route 50 between those two towns.)
 The deed recording the sale of the Stone House in July 1840 to a Blacksmith named Robert C. Miller indicates the Myingers made a healthy profit of $250.
 That yield was the same amount they had paid for it back in 1834.
 In short, the Myingers had doubled their money in six years.